4 minute read

 mcp.run(transport='stdio')

 This will start a server that will receive commands from stdin and output them through stdout.
-The alternative is http but given we’re running this locally, this is simpler.
+The alternative is http but given the local execution environment, this is simpler.

 2. Run file

-To better understand how this works, let’s give this server a test run:
+To better understand how this works, a test run is performed:

 python gemini-mcp-example/main.py